EASEA/easea/README.md

 Changes
 --------------
-- Added new templates of three Multi-Objective Evolutionary Algorithm: NSGA-II, ASREA, FastEMO
+- Added new templates for three Multi-Objective Evolutionary Algorithm: NSGA-II, ASREA, FastEMO
 - Deleted boost
 - Added the lightweight C++ command line option parser from opensource https://github.com/jarro2783/cxxopts
 - Added event handler and fixed bug when the program is not responding after 1093 evaluations.